MartinPdeS/SuPyMode/README.rst

 As of 2021 the project is still under development if you want to collaborate it would be a pleasure.
 I encourage you to contact me.

-PyMieSim was written by `Martin Poinsinet de Sivry-Houle <https://github.com/MartinPdS>`_  .
+SuPyMode was written by `Martin Poinsinet de Sivry-Houle <https://github.com/MartinPdS>`_  .

 Email:`martin.poinsinet-de-sivry@polymtl.ca <mailto:martin.poinsinet-de-sivry@polymtl.ca?subject=SuPyMode>`_ .